SWIFT ban against Russian banks

-The SWIFT ban against some Russian banks is one of the 2022 sanctions against Russia imposed by the European Union and other western countries, aimed at weakening the country's economy to end its invasion of Ukraine by hindering Russian access to the SWIFT financial transaction processing system.
+The SWIFT ban against some Russian banks is one of several international sanctions against Russia imposed by the European Union and other western countries as a result of its invasion of Ukraine, aimed at weakening the country's economy to end the invasion by hindering Russian access to the SWIFT financial transaction processing system.

-An international interlinked alternative messaging was developed in 2023.

 Background

-SWIFT is used by thousands of financial institutions in more than 200 countries, including Russia, and provides a secure messaging system to facilitate cross-border money transfers.
+SWIFT is used by thousands of financial institutions in more than 200 countries, previously including Russia, and provides a secure messaging system to facilitate cross-border money transfers.

 According to the Russian National SWIFT Association, around 300 banks use SWIFT in Russia, with more than half of Russian credit institutions represented in SWIFT.
 Russia has the second highest userbase after the United States.

 If Russia were to be excluded from SWIFT, its interbank payment transactions will become significantly more complex, and the country's ability to trade goods and exchange currencies would be significantly reduced, making payment be only possible in cash.

 Timeline

-24 February
+24 February 2022

 The Ukrainian Government asked for Russia to be banned from using SWIFT upon the beginning of the invasion.
 Ukrainian Minister of Foreign Affairs Dmytro Kuleba said: "The world must act immediately.
 The future of Europe and the world is at stake."
 He proposed immediate "destructive sanctions" against Russia, including exclusion from the SWIFT banking system, complete isolation of Russia in all formats, the provision of weapons, equipment and humanitarian aid provision.
 Later that day, Kuleba called on Ukraine's partners to sever all diplomatic relations with Russia.
 However, other EU member states were reluctant, both because European lenders held $30 billion in foreign banks' exposure to Russia and because Russia had developed the SPFS alternative.

-25 February
+25 February 2022

 French Minister of Finance Bruno Le Maire urged Russia to be expelled from SWIFT for its invasion of Ukraine.
 Le Maire described the SWIFT ban as the last resort and "the financial nuclear weapon".
 Germany's Chancellor Olaf Scholz, said it was refraining from excluding Russia because Russian gas accounts for a large share of energy supplies to Germany and other parts of Europe.
 At the same time, Scholz suggested that such a step would be possible at a later stage.
 The idea of excluding Russia was also supported by US President Joe Biden, who said the ban was possible, although that "that's not the position that the rest of Europe wishes to take."

 Later that day, German Federal Minister of Finance Christian Lindner reiterated that his country did not object to such a sanction.
 Lindner said his country was ready to exclude Russia from SWIFT, but that the consequences for the country's economy needed to be calculated first.
 The foreign ministers of the Baltic states requested Russia be banned from SWIFT.